 - If a laptop is used at the race, ensure race results are printed for display at the prize-giving

 - Give out the race prizes and spot prizes, or delegate this task to a nominee

 - Ensure that the results file is sent to the Records Secretary for upload to the website

-The Race Director has the right to refuse to register a runner if he believes the runner would be at risk if he competed.
+The Race Director has the right to refuse to register a runner if they believe the runner would be at risk if they competed.